syncfusion-content/fileformat-docs/File-Formats/XlsIO/Migration-from-Office-Automation-to-Syncfusion-XlsIO/Activate-a-Worksheet.md

 # Activate a Worksheet

-If there are more worksheets in a workbook, we may need to have certain worksheet to be active while opening the workbook in Microsoft Excel.
+If there are more worksheets in a workbook, certain worksheets should be active while opening the workbook in Microsoft Excel.

-The following code shows how to activate a worksheet in workbook containing 3 worksheets, with Interop and XlsIO for .NET.
+The following code shows how to activate a worksheet in workbook containing 3 worksheets with Interop and XlsIO for .NET.

 ## Interop